mattiasw/ExifReader/README.md

 const tags = ExifReader.load(fileBuffer, {expanded: true});
 ```

+`fileBuffer` must be an `ArrayBuffer` or a `SharedArrayBuffer` for
+browsers, or a `Buffer` for Node.
+See [examples folder](examples/) for more
+directions on how to get the file contents in different environments.

 Notes
 -----

 Some XMP tags have processed values as descriptions.
 That means that e.g. an
 `Orientation` value of `3` will have `Rotate 180` in the `description` property.
 If you would like more XMP tags to have a processed description, please file an
-issue or do a pull request.
+issue or create a pull request.

 Some text tags use TextDecoder to decode their content.
 If your specific
 environment does not support it at all or a specific encoding, you will not be